ChrisBenka/config_spaces/README.md

 # Prediction of Configuration Space of Dual-Arm Robot via Convolutional Encoder-Decoders

 ## Contributions
-- First to apply a CNN to predict robotic configuration spaces from robotic worksapces.
+- We are the first to construct C-spaces directly from robotic workspaces using a convolutional encoder-decoder.
+The model achieves a$97.5\% F1-score for the prediction of configurations that belong to C-Free and C-clsn and limits undetected collisions to less than 2.5\%.
-- Our model learns highly transferable features between robotic workspaces allowing the model to quickly adapt to translation, rotation, and removal of the obstacles from the workspaces.
+Our model learns highly transferable features between robotic workspaces involving new transformations on obstacles.
+After training on translation of obstacles, the model adapts to the removal and rotation of obstacles with little to no fine-tuning.
-- The time taken for our prediction of the configuration space image is independent of the number and shape of obstacles
-- Curate 4 datasets for the study of of configuration space images from robotic workspace images.

 ## Paper:

 ## Model Architecture
 <img width="787" alt="image" src="https://user-images.githubusercontent.com/24688175/216159037-a7e124e1-ea0a-41dd-8689-4661c851bde5.png">